atolab/zenoh-web/content/blog/2024-04-30-zenoh-electrode.md

 # Tokio Porting

 Back to April 2022, we conducted a[ performance evaluation on Rust asynchronous runtimes](https://zenoh.io/blog/2022-04-14-rust-async-eval/) and chose[ async-std](https://async.rs/) as the Rust async framework for Zenoh.
-Fast forward two years, [Tokio](https://tokio.rs/) has grown to become the most extensive asynchronous framework in Rust.
+Fast forward two years,[ Tokio](https://tokio.rs/) has grown to become the most extensive asynchronous framework in Rust.
 As more users adopt Tokio, the ecosystem has expanded with valuable tools and innovative features.
 We began another thorough performance study a few months ago and the results were enough to prompt us to switch to Tokio.
 The change of asynchronous runtime is internal and does not affect the user API.
-Moreover, it offers us cool features like:
+Moreover, it offers us cool features like,

-**Controllability**

-You can adjust the runtime settings through the environmental variable.
+**Controllability.** You can adjust the runtime settings through the environmental variable.
 For instance, controlling the number of worker threads and the maximal blocking threads for the specific zenoh runtimes.

 ```bash
 export ZENOH_RUNTIME='(